smoeding/epp-mode/README.md

 # Major mode for EPP templates

 This Emacs major mode can be used to edit Embedded Puppet (EPP) templates.
-Currently only a simple font-lock is implemented.
+This minimalist mode only uses a single face to emphasize the template code between `<%` and `%>`.
+That's it.

 # Usage